teuk/mediabot_v3/plugins/factoids-v3/README.md

 `whatis`, its recall counter, `learn`, `forget`, and the `?keyword` shortcut remain historical and outside this package.

+MB760 introduces a separate core-owned `data.factoids.write` boundary for future adoption work.
+This package deliberately does not request it: its manifest and current command set remain read-only and inert by default.

 The supervised development procedure lives in [`../../docs/FACTOID_COMMAND_V3_PILOT.md`](../../docs/FACTOID_COMMAND_V3_PILOT.md).